 So it’s been a few months, and your AirPods Pro look… grody.
-You want to share your music with friends, but one look at the caked-in earwax and discoloration of the ear tips and even your closest companions are recoiling in horror.
+You want to share your music with friends, but one look at the caked-in earwax and discoloration of the ear tips, and even your closest companions are recoiling in horror.
 If you want to avoid this happening, we suggest regular cleaning of your in-ears.
-Not only is it the hygienic thing to do, but you’ll also keep your AirPods looking fresh for much longer with routine maintenance.
+Not only is it the hygienic thing to do, but you’ll also keep your AirPods looking — and functioning — fresh for much longer with routine maintenance.

 It’s time to roll up your sleeves.